 - 3 garlic cloves, minced

 - 1 teaspoon dried ginger or 1 tablespoon fresh grated ginger

 - 4 five oz cans of albacore or yellowfin tuna packed in water, drained

 - Lettuce and tomato, optional for topping

-In a large bowl, mix together cilantro, half of lime juice and zest, green onions, 3 of the garlic cloves, ginger, soy sauce, mustard, eggs and bread crumbs.
+In a large bowl, mix together cilantro, lime juice and zest, green onions, 3 of the garlic cloves, ginger, soy sauce, mustard, eggs and bread crumbs.
 Add tuna and mix well.